nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the borrow mechanism behaves at each step:

-1. The user enters delete student command and provides the student id of student to be deleted.
+1. The user enters delete student command and provides the student ID of student to be deleted.
 2. `FYPManagerParser` creates a new `DeleteStudentCommandParser` after preliminary processing of user input.
 3. `DeleteStudentCommandParser` creates a new `DeleteStudentCommand` based on the processed input.
 4. `LogicManager` executes the `DeleteStudentCommand`.